 To avoid the potential repercussions of unpaid UBIT, it’s important to understand the information provided on the Schedule K-1 document.
-Per this information, you may be required to complete a tax filing via Federal Form 990-T.
+You may need to complete a tax filing via Federal Form 990-T in accordance with this information.

-If there’s a positive figure in this box, your IRA or 401(k) will owe UBIT on the specified amount at the current trust rate.
-This operating income wasn’t taxed at the corporate level, so your retirement plan will be responsible for paying those taxes in turn.
+If there’s a positive figure in this box, your IRA will owe UBIT on the specified amount at the current trust rate.
+This operating income wasn’t taxed at the corporate level, so your retirement plan must pay those taxes in turn.

 Unfortunately, you can’t always tell what portion (if any) of your retirement income is subject to tax.
 UBIT applies if your plan yielded income from debt-leveraged real estate, which may not show on the Schedule K-1.
 A number in Box 2 means you should contact your investment management team to find out which portion of the indicated figure is subject to UBIT.
 You may not owe UBIT on the full figure, as the taxable amount will depend on the debt-to-equity ratio of your plan’s real estate holdings.